bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 ## patches:

+## Balance Patch 1
+added `DarkscapeNavigator.exe` purchasable via tor router which (when later enabled) unlocks access to the dark net UI and API added source-file 15 bonuses added .lit hint for stasis linking servers added .lit hint for lab (& that you should stasis link nearby) added cha bonus to a number of existing augs (mainly ones that improve your influence/persuasion, skin, or eyes) Increased lab augment cha bonuses reduced higher lab's cha requirements, and rebalanced server difficulty scaling accordingly

 ## Fixes and polish patch

 - added `getStasisLinkedServers` which returns a list of server hostnames (or IPs) that currently have stasis links. (replaced hasStasisLink)